 - One of the daily lunch options is handmade pizza at the Italian restaurant that charges a cover at dinner.
 There is no extra charge for this, and it is as good as it looks.

-- A meat pie is served at the British Pub specialty restaurants, but without any extra charge at lunchtime.
-On the pub menu are also traditional items like fish and chips or bangers and mash.
+- A meat pie is served at the British Pub specialty restaurants but without any extra charge at lunchtime.
+The pub menu also includes traditional items like fish and chips or bangers and mash.

 Tips for avoiding cruise weight gain

 there is no secret; it’s the same as everyday life.

 However, there are a few tips to help …

 Best tips for eating healthy on a cruise

 - Order a side of steamed vegetables with your dinner; even if it is not listed on the cruise ship menu, they will make it for you.

 - Similarly, order a plate of fresh fruit with your breakfast.